A reader asked:

 - getting payment arrangements in place for your defaulted debts won’t just help clear them, it also stops getting CCJs, which would be a disaster for a mortgage application;

 - miss one payment in 2021 and you are putting back your mortgage payment by years!
 Set up Direct Debits wherever possible to avoid making a mistake;

 - be very careful when you switch utility or mobile providers that you have paid the final bill – don’t cancel the DD too soon.

 How long this will all take depends on how large your debts are what house prices are like in your area and how much spare income you have to pay off debt and save a deposit.

 The reader said they had been “careless and sometimes stupid”.
 It’s good to be honest about whether this was simple overspending and lack of attention to bills, or whether it’s your income and the cost of renting that is the real issue.

 If just repaying your debts looks impossible, let alone saving a deposit, get some good debt advice.
 Don’t let worries about your credit rating or a future mortgage stop this, because until you can deal with your debts, you have no hope of owning your own house.

 But if it should be possible…

 Have a look at ways you could speed up debt repayments.
-You only have a few more months before the August deadline to reclaim any PPI, so if there is any chance you paid any, get going on that now, by using Resolver’s free service to claim.
+If you were given unaffordable credit, from payday loans to credit cards and overdrafts, could you make an affordabilty complaint?
 Go for a Money Detox to trim down a lot of expenses.

 Can you make major cut backs in your spending?
 If cutting down dramatically on holidays, takeaways, gadgets etc could save thousands a year, you have to decide if buying a house really is your most important ambition, important enough for the changes to your lifestyle.